nmajor/nmajor-src/_drafts/multi-tenancy-with-expressmongoose.md

 Remember discriminators are basically just augmented mongoose models.
 The common use case is when you want to simulate model inheritance and basically have one model be the same as another but with extra behavior.
 The discriminator name is the name of the new augmented model.
 We're sort of hacking this feature for its built in data isolation.

 We're basically telling mongoose that there will be a different version of each model for each tenant.
 So if a user belongs to the tenant with the id of `123456` and we want to find all the documents in a model called `page` then we're not looking up all the `page`s we're looking up all the `page-123456`s.

 That is why we have to set the model name to `${Model.modelName}-${tenantId}` because we cant have multiple models with the same name.

 Then its important to check if the model name already exists so we don't end up creating multiple versions of the same discriminator.
 Also mongoose will yell at you if you try.
+So that is what this line is about:

+    const existingDiscriminator = (Model.discriminators || {})[discriminatorName];

 ### Model Wrapper

-So now that we have these higher order functions we now have to wrap our existing mongoose models in them in order for them to work.
+So now that we have these higher order functions we have to user them to wrap our existing mongoose models.
 This is actually pretty easy.
 Here are a couple examples:

     // models/page.js
     import { tenantModel } from '../lib/multiTenant';

     const PageSchema = new Schema({